Coronavirus updates in Central Texas: Monday stats tracker

 - Central Texas counties:

-- Austin-Travis County: The seven-day moving average of new admissions is 78, and an average of 437 people are hospitalized.
-The seven-day moving average for new cases is 418.
-Since the beginning of the pandemic, at least 92,361 cases have been reported and at least 903 people have died.
+- Austin-Travis County: The seven-day moving average of new admissions is 79, and an average of 569 people are hospitalized.
+The seven-day moving average for new cases is 385.
+Since the beginning of the pandemic, over 95,054 cases have been reported and at least 912 people have died.

-- Williamson County: There are 200 new cases, and 4% of hospital beds are available.
-Since the beginning of the pandemic, at least 44,994 cases have been reported in the county and at least 497 people have died.
+- Williamson County: There are 267 new cases, and 11% of hospital beds are available and 1% of ICU beds are available.
+Since the beginning of the pandemic, at least 46,068 cases have been reported in the county and at least 508 people have died.

 For a look at COVID-19 data across all of the state's counties, click here.